marcinadd/projecty-web/README.md

 ## Motivation
 My main objective is to create a free and open-source privacy project management application for everyone.
-I know that project data are really sensitive, so you feel better when you are the owner of them.
+I know that the project data is really sensitive, so you'll feel better being the owner of the Data.
 And for, those who do not have a server,
 Projecty will be available on the hosted server completely for free (in the future).